ningweinw/iengage/project-files/gamification/Data and AI/Visionary Quest.md

 ### Final Challenge: The Distortion Demon
 In the final showdown, Alex and the team confront the Distortion Demon, who has warped images of missing persons.
 Face Falcon uses its face detection and analysis powers to recognize and analyze the faces, helping to locate the missing individuals.

-**Which feature did Face Falcon use to recognize and analyze faces in distorted images?**
+**Which feature did Face Falcon use to recognize and analyze faces helping to locate the missing individuals?**

 <form id="quizForm3">
   <input type="radio" id="q3a" name="q3" value="A">